-Join Judy Steiner-Williams for an in-depth discussion in this video Offering more, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Offering more, part of Writing a Proposal.

 - Offer more?…You’ve already given your best bid…or offered the best product or service you can provide.…In fact, maybe you should’ve charged more.…But you really want your proposal to be accepted.…So why should you offer more…and more of what?…Maybe the more is you submitted the required proposal…but then added another solution in a section labeled…“alternative solutions.”…Remember though to submit additional information…only if requested…or not specifically prohibited.…